translations-com/globallink-connect-api-python/README.md

 ## Documentation

-Visit our [Wiki](https://github.com/translations-com/globallink-connect-api-python/wiki) or request assistance to your Translations.com PDM.
+Request assistance to your Translations.com PDM.

 ## Bugs and Issues